chetankumar077/File-Compression-Algorithm/README.md

 # File-Compression-Algorithm

-*A text data is taken as input.
+->A text data is taken as input.

 *Our task is to provide security for the file by converting it into binary format by using the concept of Huffmann Encoding Algorithm.